AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-danger">:bulb: **Warning:**
 The `add` command available in the previous versions is deprecated and cannot be used anymore.
-Use this command instead to add a new student
+Use this command instead to add a new student.
 </div>

 Adds a person to the address book.